heschy/Stargate-Generator/index.md

 ```
 ### About

-I got the Idea to creata a Stargate-Generator Addon for Blender when i created this by hand:
+I got the Idea to creata a Stargate-Generator Addon for Blender when Icreated this by hand (`rendered with Cycles-X`):
 ![IMG_001](my_stargate_nongeoodes.png)

 #### External Images
-I think that I have to say that [the Image i used for the ring](https://github.com/DarceyLloyd/StargateSimulator/blob/master/images/ring.png) is from [this Repository](https://github.com/DarceyLloyd/StargateSimulator).
+I think that I have to say that [the Image I used for the ring](https://github.com/DarceyLloyd/StargateSimulator/blob/master/images/ring.png) is from [this Repository](https://github.com/DarceyLloyd/StargateSimulator).
 I belive that it is a free-to-use image because [DarceyLloyd](https://github.com/DarceyLloyd/) didn't add a licence to the repository.